-Giclée printing is a fine art digital printing method using archival pigmented inks and acid-free paper; creating gallery-quality inkjet prints with excellent depth of color, longevity, and stability.
-The word Giclée (“gee-clay”), is based on the French verb “gicler”, which means “to spray”.
+Giclée printing is a fine art digital printing method using archival pigmented inks and acid-free paper, creating gallery-quality inkjet prints with excellent depth of color, longevity, and stability.
+The word Giclée ("gee-clay") is based on the French verb "gicler," which means "to spray."
 The print process involves spraying microscopic dots of pigmented ink onto high-quality fine art paper or canvas, using sophisticated inkjet printers with exceptional accuracy, wide tonal range, and color gamut.
-Studies have shown that Giclee prints color vividness can last over 200 years, which gives assurance to collectors of this printing method.
-Giclee prints are widely accepted by art buyers, galleries, and museums as archival, collectible pieces.
+Studies have shown that Giclee print's color vividness can last over 200 years, which gives assurance to collectors of this printing method.
+Art buyers, galleries, and museums widely accept Giclee prints as archival, collectible pieces.

 The presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.

 It also means that buyers can trust that they are buying from a legitimate business.
 Art sellers that conduct fraudulent activity or that receive numerous complaints from buyers will have this badge revoked.
 If you would like to file a complaint about this seller, please do so here.

 Please first notify me by email at email@example.com if you wish to return or exchange your order.
 I will give you specific instructions on returning the item.
 See below for the return policy for specific products.

 Giclee Prints - (including canvas, metal, and wood prints) - These are custom printed and possibly custom matted and framed.
 Therefore I can only offer a refund if there is a defect in the product.
 Please notify me at firstname.lastname@example.org if you are requesting a refund for one of these products.